Toggle menu

 Active travel is affordable, delivers significant health benefits, has been shown to improve wellbeing, contributes to a reduction in traffic congestion, indirectly improves air quality and has no carbon emissions at the point of use.

-The Government recently published its Gear Change vision, coupled with new guidance on Cycle Infrastructure Design and created a new executive agency Active Travel England to distribute active travel funding and oversee delivery.
+The Government has published its Gear Change vision, coupled with new guidance on Cycle Infrastructure Design and created a new executive agency Active Travel England to distribute active travel funding and oversee delivery.

-Through these steps, the government has made clear to local authorities its expectation that quality infrastructure should be provided to enable people to make more of their local journeys by walking, wheeling or cycling, helping also to deliver the broader objective of a reduction in transport-related emissions.
+Through these steps, Government has made clear to local authorities its expectation that quality infrastructure should be provided to enable people to make more of their local journeys by walking, wheeling or cycling, helping also to deliver the broader objective of a reduction in transport-related emissions.

 West Berkshire Council aspires to create joined-up local networks and providing a lasting legacy of greener, safer transport.